leisl-schrader/methodologies/css/README.md

 (I'm not a fan of "prod" because it could mean "production")

-Recommendation 3: Organize All CSS Rules in Separate Files by Type
+Rec 3: Organize All CSS Rules in Separate Files by Type
 ====

-With a the use of a CSS preprocessor such as Sass, all base rules would be kept in a single file, or directory of files if further splitting is desired; same with and layout rules.
+With a the use of a CSS preprocessor such as Sass, all base rules would be kept in a single file, or directory of files if further splitting is desired; same with layout rules.

 Pattern rules would be in a separate file for each pattern, to be included as needed.
-Same with module rules + associated state rules.
+Module rules would also be kept in a separate file each, though submodule and associated state rules should be kept in the same file as their module.

 ### Using @extend for modifiers ###

-Placing "@extend .myFirstSelector" in a ruleset for ".mySecondSelector" will apply all the styles of .myFirstSelector to .mySecondSelector.
-Afterwards, you can place any different or overriding styles for .mySecondSelector.
+Placing `@extend .myFirstSelector` in a ruleset for `.mySecondSelector` will apply all the styles of `.myFirstSelector` to `.mySecondSelector`.
+Afterwards, you can place any different or overriding styles for `.mySecondSelector`.

 In the past, one would have to maintain a long list of comma-grouped selectors to accomplish this.
-In the compiled CSS, both selectors will automatically be comma grouped as such (along with any other other selectors which also extend the same thing.)
+In the compiled CSS, both selectors will automatically be comma grouped as such (along with any other other selectors which also extend the same thing).

 A perfect use for this is for modifiers.
-When creating any kind of rule which is a special-case instance of another rule, and we want to use the --modifier naming convention, we can write styles like this:
+When creating any kind of rule which is a special-case instance of another rule, and we want to use the `--modifier` naming convention, we can write styles like this:

 	.myModule {
 		font-weight: bold;